franklegolasyoung/franklegolasyoung/README.md

 ---

-- 🔭 I’m currently in Master of Science Artificial Intelligence in Nanyang Technological University.
+- 🔭 I’m currently studying in Master of Science Artificial Intelligence in Nanyang Technological University.

 - 🌱 I’m currently learning GPT algorithm.
 <!-- - 👯 I’m looking to collaborate on ...